Aveen1/Traffic-Road-Network-of-Pakistan/README.md

 Make sure you have installed all the libraries including igraph and ggplot to run this project

+🚗 🚗 🚗

+## Visualization of Motorways Graph
 ![GitHub Logo](/Motorways.png)

+## Visualization of Highways Graphs

 ![GitHub Logo](/Rplot2.png)